ropod-project/black-box/README.md

 Our black box design principles were initially introduced in

-A. Mitrevski, S. Thoduka, A. Ortega Sáinz, M. Schöbel, P. Nagel, P. G. Plöger, and E. Prassler, "Deploying Robots in Everyday Environments: Towards Dependable and Practical Robotic Systems," in 29th International Workshop on Principles of Diagnosis (DX), Warsaw, Poland, 2018.
+A. Mitrevski, S. Thoduka, A. Ortega Sáinz, M. Schöbel, P. Nagel, P. G. Plöger, and E. Prassler, "Deploying Robots in Everyday Environments: Towards Dependable and Practical Robotic Systems," in 29th International Workshop on Principles of Diagnosis (DX), Warsaw, Poland, 2018

+which have however evolved in a few respects since that paper was published.

 ### Data Format

-The black box stores data in a custom standard format, such that
+The black box stores data in a standard format, such that
+1. **logged data are always associated with a timestamp** and
-1. **all data types are logged at a single level of abstraction (i.e. in an unrolled manner) regardless of the complexity of the logged data type** and
+2. **all data types are logged in a nested manner that reflects the underlying data type** (in the original version of the black box introduced in the above paper, data were logged at a single level of abstraction, i.e. in an unrolled manner, but we've abandoned that design since it required manual conversion of data to the standard format, which was inconvenient particularly in the case of logging ROS messages).
-2. **logged data are always associated with a timestamp**

 This is best illustrated by an example.
 If we want to log a ROS topic of type [geometry_msgs/Pose](http://docs.ros.org/lunar/api/geometry_msgs/html/msg/Pose.html), which is defined as